Healey, North Yorkshire

-Healey is a small village and civil parish in the Harrogate district of North Yorkshire, England.
+Healey is a small village and civil parish in the county of North Yorkshire, England.
 It is situated in the valley of the River Burn, to the immediate west of Fearby.
 It is about three miles west of Masham in the Nidderdale Area of Outstanding Natural Beauty.
 There are several holiday cottages and four Grade II Listed buildings, one of which is Healey Mill, a former corn mill.

 The civil parish includes Leighton Reservoir, the hamlet of Leighton, the hamlet of Gollinglith Foot in the lower part of Colsterdale and a large area of Masham Moor, a grouse moor, rising to the summit of Great Haw, 6.5 mi from the village at the western extremity of the parish.
 The population of the parish was estimated at 100 in 2013.

 History

 Healey was historically a township in the large ancient parish of Masham in the wapentake of Hang East in the North Riding of Yorkshire.
 Healey became a separate ecclesiastical parish in 1849.
 The civil parish of Healey with Sutton was formed in 1866.
 Sutton consists of a few farms (High Sutton, Low Sutton, Sutton Penn and Sutton Grange) 2 mi north-east of Healey, and was transferred to the parish of Ellington High and Low in 1886.
 In 1934 3213 acres of the uninhabited Masham Moor (which had been common to the parishes of Masham and East Witton) were added to the civil parish, which was then renamed Healey.